Identifying and Assessing Student Learning Outcomes (SLOs)

 Master’s Degrees Graduates in Modern Languages will have demonstrated:

-For 2013-14, the Modern Languages assessment committee focused on 700-level classes in order to assess undergraduate students nearing graduation.
-The assessment committee gathered information from faculty on the progress and performance of its undergraduate students from those courses.
-The assessment survey focused on three SLOs.
-Results showed that the majority of students achieved the acceptable or proficient level on the SLO concerning cultural competency, and the proficient or exemplary level on the SLO related to the ability to work in diverse environments.
+For 2018-19, the Modern Languages Undergraduate Advisory Committee focused on 700-level courses in order to assess undergraduate students nearing completion of their program.
+The committee gathered information from faculty on the progress and performance of its undergraduate students from those courses.
+The survey focused on three SLOs relating to advanced-level proficiency, content area knowledge, and the ability to work collaboratively in diverse environments.
+Results showed that the majority of students achieved the acceptable, proficient, or exemplary level on each SLO.
+The committee also collected data on Graduate SLO 2 related to academic language use in extended discourse.
+Again, the majority of students were found to be performing at a proficient or exemplary level.
+Results of the latter survey were forwarded to the department’s Graduate Advisory Committee.